thexavier666/skidstorm_autofetch/README.md

 However, since the game was eventually closed down, the servers were also shut down, thus the repo is no longer being updated.
 This repo serves as a nice example of how to properly develop and use REST APIs.

+## Deployment

+I deployed the app in Heroku, from where it was publicly accessible.